PRKGit365/PRKGit365/README.md

 * 🌱I’m currently learning Data Analytics to obtain a **TechMaster Certificate in Data Analytics from SkillUp**.
-* 🗪 I’m looking to collaborate on **Population Health and Clinical Analytical Projects, Data Visualization, and Healthcare Dashboards**.
+* 🗪 I’m looking to collaborate on **Population Health, Clinical Analytical Projects, Data Visualization, and Healthcare Dashboards**.
 * 📫 How to reach me: pratyusha.raok@gmail.com
 * 🎯 My goal is to combine my understanding of value-based care models and knowledge of healthcare data analytics to support clinical decision-making and solve real-world healthcare problems.